It is used to treat high cholesterol levels and triglycerides in the blood.

 Safety in pregnant women has not been established.

-Therefore its use is not recommended in case of pregnant women.
+Therefore its use is not recommended in the case of pregnant women.

 Fenofibrate should not be used in nursing mothers, as this medicine can pass into breast milk and cause harm to the baby.

-A decision must be made about whether to stop breastfeeding or stop the medication, taking into account the importance of the medication to the mother.
+A decision must be made about whether to stop breastfeeding or stop the medication, considering the importance of the drug to the mother.

 Safety and efficacy have not been established in patients of this age group.

 Exposure to fenofibric acid is not influenced by age.
-Elderly patients have a higher incidence of renal failure, the selection of the dose for the elderly should be made on the basis of renal function.
+Elderly patients have a higher incidence of renal failure, the selection of the dose for the elderly should be made based on renal function.

 It should be taken into account that the use of the following medications can cause effects if used in conjunction with fenofibrate:

-An enhancement of the anticoagulant effects of the coumarin type with prolongation of the protombine time has been observed.
+An enhancement of the anticoagulant effects of the coumarin type with prolongation of the prothrombin time has been observed.
 Caution should be exercised when administering coumarin anticoagulants together with fenofibrate.

 The dose of anticoagulants should be reduced to keep the clotting time at the desired values to prevent bleeding complications.

-Frequent determinations of protombine time are advisable until it has been definitively determined that they have stabilized.
+Frequent determinations of prothrombin time are advisable until definitively determined that they have stabilized.